RAF Marham: Station badge and motto

-RAF Marhams's badge, awarded in October 1957 when it was home to part of the RAF V-Force, features a blue coloured bull with its head lowered and facing towards the viewer.
+RAF Marhams's badge, awarded in October 1957 when it was home to part of the RAF V-Force, features a blue-coloured bull with its head lowered and facing towards the viewer.
 The bull, an animal considered to be aggressive to intruders entering its area, represented Marham's nuclear deterrence role.
 For the same reason, the station's motto is Deter.

-Gate Guardians
+Gate guardians

-In March 2020, Marham's gate guardian Panavia Tornado GR.1 ZA407 was removed from the station entrance, to take up a role as fire fighting training aid.
-It was replaced on the gate by Tornado GR.4 ZA614.
+Of the gate guardians at RAF Marham, in March 2020, its Panavia Tornado GR1 ZA407 was removed from the station entrance, to take up a role as fire fighting training aid.
+It was replaced on the gate by Tornado GR4 ZA614.

-Marham has one other preserved aircraft on the station: English Electric Canberra PR.9 XH169, which has been on display within the main technical site since November 2007.
-Until November 2020, outside the station headquarters building was Handley Page Victor K.2 XH673, which was scrapped after failing to find a new owner.
+Marham has one other preserved aircraft on the station; an English Electric Canberra PR9 XH169, which has been on display within the main technical site since November 2007.
+Until November 2020, outside the station headquarters building was Handley Page Victor K2 XH673, which was scrapped after failing to find a new owner.